What if your dog’s cue for a behavior is not what you think it is? Can you be sure—absolutely sure—that the dog really understands what you want?

 But even if your dog can hold a sit/stay for 60 seconds while you are standing right there that doesn’t automatically mean she can do it if you park yourself 10 feet away.
 That’s distance.
 Distance needs to be specifically and gradually taught.
 It’s a challenge for several reasons.
-Principal among them is that for most of their early training, dogs learn that the reinforcement usually happens right there on your person or close by.
+Principal among them is that for most dogs’ early training, the reinforcement usually happens right there on their person or close by.
 They will tend to follow you when you move away.

-And even if your dog can hold her stay while you quietly stand 10 feet away from her there is still another aspect of challenge.
-That’s distraction.
+And even if your dog can hold her stay while you quietly stand 10 feet away from her there is another challenge.
+Distraction.
 Can she stay if you drop your treat bag?
 If another dog in the family trots by?
 If you go sit in a chair (surprisingly hard, since dogs often associate that with the session being over)?
 If the doorbell rings?
 If her best friend comes in the room?
 If you toss her favorite toy in her direction?
 You get the picture.